numpy/numpy/doc/source/reference/arrays.datetime.rst

 np.is_busday():
 ```````````````
-To test a datetime64 value to see if it is a valid day, use np.is_busday().
+To test a datetime64 value to see if it is a valid day, use :func:`is_busday`.

 .. admonition:: Example